-Under the last Labour Government, housing requirements were calculated at a national level and targets were set for each regional planning authority.
+Under the former Labour Government, housing requirements were calculated at a national level and targets were set for each regional planning authority.
 The regional planning authority would then divide that target between each local planning authority (LPA).
-The former Coalition Government abolished nationally set housing targets and regional planning bodies under provisions introduced by the Localism Act 2011.
+The 2010-15 Coalition Government abolished nationally set housing targets and regional planning bodies under provisions introduced by the Localism Act 2011.

 Despite the abolition of national targets, LPAs are encouraged to calculate their own housing figures and set aside enough land to satisfy housing demand.
-The Government has made clear that there is currently no one methodological approach or use of a particular dataset(s) that will provide a definitive assessment of development need.
-The estimate, however, needs to be based upon robust evidence in order to withstand challenge.
-The Government’s National Planning Policy Framework (NPPF) gives some broad guidance to local authorities about calculating housing need and a suitable supply of housing land, which is now supported by the web-based Planning Practice Guidance.
+The previous Conservative Government made clear that there was no one methodological approach or use of a particular dataset(s) to provide a definitive assessment of development need.
+The estimate, however, should to be based upon robust evidence in order to withstand challenge.
+The National Planning Policy Framework (NPPF) gives some broad guidance to local authorities about calculating housing need and a suitable supply of housing land, which is now supported by the web-based Planning Practice Guidance.

 It is generally accepted that not enough new homes are being built to meet growing need.
 July 2016 household projections indicated that on average 210,000 additional households will be formed each year up to 2039.
 This exceeds the number of homes built recently – 140,660 new build dwellings were completed in the year to December 2016.